of the good work of MCAL is performed by dedicated volunteers. Our

 in a variety of fields - in other words, very busy people.

-County, WV is a small, rural county with no animal shelter and very limited assistance
+Monroe County, WV is a small, rural county with no animal shelter and very limited assistance

 from the local animal control agency.
-The all-volunteer Monroe County Animal League
+The all-volunteer Monroe County Animal League was formed

-we began working with the North East Animal Shelter, a no-kill shelter in Salem, Massachusetts.
+In 1999, we began working with the North East Animal Shelter, a no-kill shelter in Salem, Massachusetts.

-Thousands of unwanted Monroe County puppies (and a few dogs, kittens and cats) have found
+Thousands of unwanted Monroe County puppies (and a few dogs, kittens and cats) have found high-quality adoptive

-reproducing in Monroe County due to our active spay-neuter and rescue
+longer reproducing in Monroe County due to our active spay-neuter and rescue programs.

-we began a cooperative effort with several no-kill shelters closer
+In 2004 we began a cooperative effort with several no-kill shelters

 these programs.
 Day trips are required with these programs.
 Usually